National living wage 2024 rates announced

 And younger employees will also receive a bumper pay increase from April 2024, with 18 to 20 year olds set to see their pay increase by 14.8% to £8.10, while 16 to 17 year olds and apprentices will receive a 21.2% increase to £6.40.

-The new rates take the NLW to two-thirds of median hourly pay for those aged 21 and over.
+The new rates for 2024-2025 take the national living wage to two-thirds of median hourly pay for those aged 21 and over.

 Bryan Sanderson, chair of the Low Pay Commission, said: “The national living wage has delivered an improved standard of living to thousands of people who care for our children and elderly, work in farms and shops and at many other essential jobs.
 These efforts over the lifetime of the NLW mean over £9,000 p.a. more to a full time worker without any increase in unemployment.